 Welcome to my personal website!
-I'm a Dunham Jackson (postdoctoral) assistant professor in the School of Mathematics at the University of Minnesota, Twin Cities.
+I'm a Dunham Jackson (postdoctoral) assistant professor in the School of Mathematics at the University of Minnesota, Twin Cities, mentored by Prof. Gregory Handy and Prof. Arnd Scheel.
 Before my current position, I earned my Ph.D. in Applied Mathematics at the University of British Columbia, advised by Prof. Michael J. Ward and Prof. Daniel Coombs.
 In my work, I'm focusing on further developing mathematical biology with nonlinear dynamics, asymptotic analysis, and (S)PDE theory.
 Specifically, I have been working on the emergence of spatio-temporal symmetry-breaking and synchronization in compartmental-reaction diffusion systems.

 Employment